markwylde/code-style/pages/05-routing.md

 4. Add the route to the routes array in `createServer.ts` with a `URLPattern`.
 5. Add end-to-end tests that hit the route via HTTP.

-Following this checklist keeps routing predictable, controllers thin, and models isolated—exactly what the spec demands.
+Following this checklist keeps routing predictable, controllers thin, and models isolated, exactly what the spec demands.